The complete guide to the best things to do in Vancouver, Canada!

 - Tickets: $59.95/adult and $31.95/children

 The oldest neighbourhood in the city, and possibly the most charming one too is Gastown.

-Gastown is the original settlement that birthed the current downtown core of Vancouver and named by a Yorkshire seaman.
+Gastown is the original settlement that created the current downtown Vancouver, and was named by a Yorkshire seaman.

 “Gassy” Jack Deighton arrived in what is now Vancouver in 1867 and opened a saloon in the now known as Gastown.

 This part of this city will make you feel like you’re strolling around one of Europe’s oldest cities, with its cobbled streets, charming storefronts and of course the iconic steam clock.

 Built-in 1977 to cover a steam grate, this clocktower is not only beautiful but powered partially by steam and chimes every 15 minutes.

 Gastown is the perfect neighbourhood to go in search of restaurants too, some of which include The Flying Pig, Tacofino, and Steamworks Brewery.